 Fajitas can be just as satisfying without corn tortillas or sour cream—just make sure to make twice as much, including guacamole, in case anyone wants seconds.
 Ready in 40 minutes or less, this easy weeknight dinner can be turned into tomorrow’s lunch, too.
-Serve any leftovers on top of chopped romaine lettuce or baby spinach, and either toss with Primal Kitchen Cilantro Lime Dressing or DIY a sauce by adding avocado oil, lime juice, and a pinch of coarse salt to your leftover guacamole.
+Serve any leftovers on top of chopped romaine lettuce or baby spinach, and dollop with Cilantro Lime Mayo, or DIY a sauce by adding avocado oil, lime juice, and a pinch of coarse salt to your leftover guacamole.

 This meatless meal combines a unique blend of ingredients that’s a bit sweet, grassy, and creamy.
 Roasting broccoli gives it a lightly bronzed, caramelized flavor with lightly charred bits that pairs well with lightly toasted buttery cashews.